tony-albanese/nonnas-kitchen/README.md

 ![github branches](screenshots/agile/branches.png)

 # Testing
+The testing done here is BDD - each test is described as a story in which a description of the software requirements, the user actions, and the expected outcome are given along with a result of PASS or FAIL.
+To reduce the length of the readme, here is a link to the [testing tables](bdd_test_cases.md) describing the various test cases.

 # Technology Used
 + [React Bootstrap](https://react-bootstrap-v4.netlify.app/) - This package contains ready to use React components that are compatible with the React library.
 This makes creating a responsive React app much simpler.